Tree-valued resampling dynamics: Martingale Problems and applications: Main results (Theorems , and )

+However, the above arguments establish convergence of Moran models to the tree-valued Fleming-Viot dynamics only in finite-dimensional distributions.
+A proof of tightness of Moran models in $\mathcal D_{\mathbb U}([0,\infty))$ must be carried out to obtain a full convergence result as stated in Theorem~\ref{T:02}.
+We therefore follow a different route, which also has the advantage of not explicitely relying on exchangeability.
+Hence our approach allows also for the construction of tree-valued dynamics coming from population models with selection and recombination, or more generally, also from tree-valued Markov chains arising outside the context of population models. $ $ \end{remark}\sm

-\begin{remark} \begin{itemize} \item[(i)] In empirical population genetics, models for finite populations rather than infinite populations are of primary interest.
-Theorem~\ref{T:02} allows us to give an asymptotic analysis of functionals of the tree-valued Moran dynamics by studying the tree-valued Fleming-Viot dynamics which are simpler to handle analytically. \item[(ii)] The measure-valued Fleming-Viot process is universal in the sense that it is the limit point of frequency paths of various exchangeable population models of constant size.
-(A precise condition, based on a result from \cite{MoehleSagitov2001}, is given in \eqref{eq:King}.)
+\begin{remark}[Universality] The measure-valued Fleming-Viot process is universal in the sense that it is the limit point of frequency paths of various exchangeable population models of constant size.
+(A precise condition is found in \cite{MoehleSagitov2001}.)
 We conjecture that the same universality holds on the level of trees, i.e., the tree-valued Fleming-Viot dynamics is the point of attraction of various exchangeable tree-valued dynamics.
-We will discuss universality as well as different potential limit points in more detail in Subsection~\ref{Sub:extend}. $ $ \end{itemize} \end{remark}\sm
+The crucial step for convergence of tree-valued processes is tightness of the finite models; see Section~\ref{sub:cpapp} in the case of the tree-valued Moran dynamics. $ $ \end{remark}\sm

+The proof of Theorem~\ref{T:02} relies on a criterion for the compact containment condition in $\mathbb U$ to hold.
+We state it here for the class of population dynamics given in Definition~\ref{def:finite}.
+It is based on the number of ancestors and descendants.